 If you’ve got a few quid to spare, you could look into other ventilation systems to supply your home with fresh air, such as heat-recovery systems.

-In general, a well-insulated home will be more evenly heated, which helps to prevent condensation.
+In general, a well-insulated home should be more evenly heated, which helps to prevent condensation.
 So it’s a good idea to have cavity wall insulation, loft insulation and damp-proofing if you can.
 And you can try these home warming hacks, too.

 If you’re getting a lot of condensation localised in one spot, you could get a dehumidifier.
 This collects moisture and dries out the air.